daveeel/hello-react-meteor/README.md

         _p this.data.post.content
 ~~~

-It's personal choice to use other short variable names like `$` or `dom_`.
+It's a personal choice to use other short variable names like `$` or `dom_`.
 Sure enough, original tag-name functions like `div`, `a` could always be used, just we need to fill in `null` for elements without props.

 This approach is a time saver that helps faster flow in quick prototyping.
 However since React promotes component reusability, considering cross-team code readability, such time-saving syntax might not be necessarily a good fit for seriously maintained components.